 ESERO Sweden

-ESERO is a support for the school in the work with technology, science and mathematics by using space as a starting point and is run by KTH.
+ESERO Sweden is a support for the school in the work with technology, science and mathematics by using space as a starting point and is run by KTH.
 ESERO Sweden aims to elevate education to a new level by introducing the fascinating world of space into the classroom.
-By providing resources, free courses, and programs tailored to school environments, doors to a world of opportunities are opened for both teachers and students.
+By offering professional development courses for teachers and developing engaging and accessible resources, ESERO Sweden aims to help make learning fun and inspiring for students.

 Read more about the courses and application on ESERO's website here